yochaigal/cairn/resources/monsters/dragon-green.md

 grand_parent: Resources
 ---

-# Dragon, Green
+# The Green Dragon

-12 HP, 2 Armor, 15 STR, 18 WIL, bite (d8+d8)
+12 HP, 2 Armor, 14 STR, 15 DEX, 18 WIL, bite (d12), venom spit (d8, blast), _Detachment_

-- Treacherous, scheming forest-dwelling amphibious dragons.
+- 50 ft long serpentine creature with spiked scales.
+Dwell in dense forests, staying atop the trees to attack it's victims from above.
-- Highly cunning, value the victims they tricked and their power of influence more than any hoard of gold.
+- Trick victims to obey it's commands in exchange for their lives, only to devour them anyway when they're no longer useful.
-- Breathes a thick cloud of poisonous gas for d10 damage to all caught.
+- **Critical Damage**: The poison takes hold of the victim's body, killing it if an antidote isn't applied within one day.